Student Engagement and Learning: Grounded in the Role of the College Union

 How the College Union Cultivates Personal Development

 The Role of the College Union makes clear that a purposeful college union should, among other things, cultivate in students an appreciation for diversity, clarification of values, and a sense of belonging to and amid others.
 For decades, research in higher education has repeatedly found that out-of-class experiences play a role in advancing student learning and personal development on college campuses.
 While this is not a particularly new finding, this study did identify how a specific facility on campus, the college union, can intentionally use the space to offer multiple personal development experiences for students.
-College union ideals have reflected the distinct purpose and rationale for the physical space since the Harvard Union was established in 1832 at Harvard College.
+College union ideals have reflected the distinct purpose and rationale for the physical space since establishment of the first physical college union at the University of Pennsylvania, Houston Hall, in 1896.”

 As the landscape of higher education changes, students are increasingly attracted to campuses with numerous opportunities to socialize and engage with others (e.g., via rock climbing walls, electronic gaming labs, makerspaces, etc.).
 This has resulted in the growth of physical spaces on campuses that offer opportunities to constructively engage them outside the classroom.
 Using the Role of the College Union, this study highlights that college union ideals continue to serve as a unifying force for the campus community, over 190 years later, bringing together students, staff, faculty, alumni, and guests in an intentional and interdisciplinary space.